 Professor Dickson has spent most of his career studying neuromuscular disease and muscle cell biology, including the first cloning of an intact dystrophin gene, the discovery of the role of cell adhesion molecules in muscle stem cell fusion, the first identification of utrophin, and the first description of exon skipping in Duchenne muscular dystrophy (DMD).
 Professor Dickson has also conducted notable research into gene therapy for atherosclerosis, and genetic vaccination against HIV/AIDS.
 He is a member of the UK MDEX Consortium, UK HIV-Vaccine Consortium, and the EU-SKIP-NMD Project, and has been a platform leader in the EU Clinigene Network of Excellence.
 He is a past President of the European Society of Gene & Cell Therapy, and a past Secretary and founder member of the British Society for Gene Therapy.
 He has been a member of the European Medicine Agency Committee for Advanced Therapeutics (Gene and Cell Therapies).
 Professor Dickson was also a Royal Holloway Research Theme Champion for â€˜Health, the Human Body and Behaviour’.

 Dr. Youssof is board certified in Neurology and Neuromuscular Medicine.
 Dr. Youssof’s clinical interests are in neuromuscular diseases particularly myopathies, myasthenia gravis, and amyotrophic lateral sclerosis.
-She directs the adult Muscular Dystrophy Clinic and the Amyotrophic Lateral Sclerosis Clinic at UNM.
+She runs the New Mexico Neuromuscular Center.
+Formerly she directed the adult Muscular Dystrophy Clinic and the Amyotrophic Lateral Sclerosis Clinic at UNM.
 Her clinical research has focused on oculopharyngeal muscular dystrophy (OPMD), which causes significant morbidity from dysphagia.